-The temperatures of each thermal layer at the two Seton Lake monitoring locations were also summarized for the period when the lake is stratified using a set of box-and-whisker plots (Figure 3.5).
+The temperatures of each thermal layer at the three monitoring locations were also summarized for the period when the lakes were stratified using a set of box-and-whisker plots (Figure 3.5).
 Based on these plots, the temperatures at the two ends of Seton Lake differed most substantially in the epilimnion and mesolimnion layers during summer, reflecting that the inflow end of the lake is typically cooler than the outflow end due to the influence of the cool diversion inflows on these layers.
-Median summer temperatures were 13.2°C and 14.5°C in the epilimnion, and 5.5°C and 11.1°C in the mesolimnion for the inflow and outflow ends of Seton Lake in Year 7 (2019), respectively.
-The temperatures of each layer became more consistent among locations in the fall: Median temperatures were $9.3^{\circ}$ C and $9.0^{\circ}$ C in the epilimnion, and $6.8^{\circ}$ C and $8.8^{\circ}$ C in the mesolimnion for the inflow and outflow ends, respectively.
-Temperatures in the hypolimnion were quite consistent among locations and seasons (i.e., median range = $4.8^{\circ}$ C to $5.4^{\circ}$ C).
+Median summer temperatures were 12.8°C and 14.7°C in the epilimnion, and 6.6°C and 11.1°C in the mesolimnion for the inflow and outflow ends of Seton Lake in Year 8 (2020), respectively.
+The temperatures of each layer became more consistent among locations in the fall: Median temperatures were 10.3°C and 10.4°C in the epilimnion, and 7.9°C and 9.3°C in the mesolimnion for the inflow and outflow ends, respectively.
+Temperatures in the hypolimnion were quite consistent among locations and seasons (i.e., median range = 4.5°C to 7.3°C).
+The temperature ranges for each thermal layer at the outflow end of Seton Lake were very similar to the temperatures at the outflow end of Anderson Lake during each seasonal period.